• Young man with clay

 »Studio Art Courses

-The BFA in Art Studio offers a rigorous, immersive education grounded in both traditional and contemporary practices.
-Students begin with foundational courses that build technical skills and visual literacy, then progress into interdisciplinary studio work that encourages experimentation and critical thinking.
-Throughout the four years, students engage in art history, theory, professional practices, and exhibitions that prepare them for careers as professional artists or further graduate study.
+The BFA in Studio Art immerses you in a rigorous studio education grounded in both traditional and contemporary practices.
+You build strong technical skills and visual literacy through foundational courses, then move into interdisciplinary studio work that encourages experimentation, exploration, and critical thinking.
+Along the way, you study art history and theory, develop professional practices, and participate in exhibitions—experiences that help you grow as an artist and prepare you for a professional career or graduate study.

 Sophomore